SagarAnand03/BookStore_Application/Readme.md

-# Introduction
+# BookStore Application

-The goal of this project is to create a Book Store Appication  **Tkinter**
+The goal of this project is to create a Book Store Application by using **Tkinter**

 ![Default Home view](Readme_files/bookapp.png)